bsbudhwar/Freeradius-Module-WHMCS/README.md

  4. suspend users on overdue invoice
  5. automatic unsuspened the user on invoce payment
  6. Static IP assignement from Admin interface.
+ 7. Reset User Device MAC Address (This option also available in client area)
- 7. shows usernme and passord of the users for easy copy
+ 8. shows usernme and passord of the users for easy copy from client area
- 8. Shows user statis online/offline
+ 9. Shows user statis online/offline
- 9. shows user IP assigned by NAS/Radius
+ 10. shows user current session IP address in client area
- 10. Shows device MAC address from where PPPoE dialer created.
+ 11. Shows the user device MAC address in client area.
- 11. Shows downloads and uploads and total (Downloads + uploads) and Quota
+ 12. Shows downloads and uploads and total (Downloads + uploads) and Quota

 Note: Code can be modified based on the dictionary of the Network Access Server (NAS) device by default it is configured with Mikrotik but can be configured with any NAS device.